Eschatologue/CM_wiki/docs/class/cleric/index.md

 - [Trickery Domain](trickery.md)
 - [War Domain](war.md)

 A subclass is a specialization that grants you special abilities at certain Cleric levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Cleric level and lower.
+For the rest of your career, you gain each of your subclass's features that are of your Cleric level and lower.

 ## Level 4: Ability Score Improvement